bandstours/telegram_bot/README.md

-# telegram_bot
-Telegram Bot for search a cheap tickets on http://bandstours.com
+# BandsTours Telegram Bot
+This is initial commit

+Waiting for commits.

+See more about telegram's bot https://github.com/telegram-bot-rb/telegram-bot